 Our cash is generally invested in investment-grade short-term instruments.
-As of March 31, 2017, we had cash and cash equivalent accounts in excess of FDIC-insured limits.
+As of June 30, 2017, we had cash and cash equivalent accounts in excess of FDIC-insured limits.
 However, we do not believe the risk associated with this excess is significant.

-As of March 31, 2017, we owned one property in California, three properties in Oregon, four properties in North Carolina, one property in Texas, and one property in Illinois.
+As of June 30, 2017, we owned one property in California, three properties in Oregon, four properties in North Carolina, one property in Texas, and one property in Illinois (excluding the 21 properties held by our Equity-Method Investments).
 Accordingly, there is a geographic concentration of risk subject to economic conditions in certain states.

-Additionally, for the three months ended March 31, 2017, we leased our 10 real estate properties to four different tenants under long-term triple net leases, two of which comprise 58% and 34% percent of our tenant rental revenue.
-For the three months ended March 31, 2016, we leased our 12 healthcare properties to six different tenants under long-term triple net leases, two of which comprised 44% and 26% of our tenant rental revenue.
+Additionally, for the three months ended June 30, 2017, we leased our 10 real estate properties to four different tenants under long-term triple net leases, two of which comprise 58% and 34% percent of our tenant rental revenue.
+For the three months ended June 30, 2016, we leased our 11 healthcare properties to six different tenants under long-term triple net leases, two of which comprised 49% and 29% of our tenant rental revenue.
+For the six months ended June 30, 2017, we leased our 10 healthcare properties to four different tenants under long-term triple net leases, two of which comprise 58% and 34% percent of our tenant rental revenue.
+For the six months ended June 30, 2016, we leased our 11 healthcare properties to five different tenants under long-term triple net leases, two of which comprise 47% and 27% of our tenant rental revenue.

-As of March 31, 2017 and December 31, 2016, we have one tenant that constitutes a significant asset concentration, as the net assets of the tenant exceeds 20% of our total assets.
+As of June 30, 2017 and December 31, 2016, we have one tenant that constitutes a significant asset concentration, as the net assets of the tenant are 37% and 38%, respectively, of our total assets as of December 31, 2016.